sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 ## Part 1 – Cleaning the Raw Data

 <details>
-  <summary>Step 1.1 – "In what months are different fruits, herbs, and vegetables in season in Spain?"
+  <summary>Step 1.1 – In what months are different fruits, herbs, and vegetables in season in Spain?

 </summary